VagueClarity/MournHub/README.md

 # MournHub

-A parody website of Pornhub done for a class project.
+A parody website done for a class project.
 It has no backend, only a hollow shell for practicing design purposes.